qiboteam/qibo/doc/source/advancedexamples.rst

 measurement can by default be used only in the end of the circuit and they do not have any effect on the state.
 In this section we describe how to collapse the state during measurements and re-use measured qubits in the circuit.
+Collapsing the state means projecting to the |0> or |1> subspace according to the sampled result for each measured qubit.

 The state is collapsed when the ``collapse=True`` is used during instantiation of the :class:`qibo.abstractions.gates.M` gate.
 For example